geekbass/argo-examples/README.md

-# Argo Workflow and ArgoCD Example
+# MLFlow, Argo Workflow, ArgoCD for ML
-The following is an example of using [MLFlow](https://mlflow.org/) (for experimentation tracking and model registry), [Argo Workflows](https://argoproj.github.io/argo-workflows/) (for ML pipelines for building and testing ML apps), and [Argo CD](https://argoproj.github.io/argo-cd/)
-(for a GitOps approach for managing our Apps) running on Kubernetes.
+The following is an example of using [MLFlow](https://mlflow.org/) (for experimentation tracking and model registry), [Argo Workflows](https://argoproj.github.io/argo-workflows/) (for ML pipelines for building and testing ML apps), and [Argo CD](https://argoproj.github.io/argo-cd/) (for a GitOps approach for managing our Apps) running on Kubernetes.
 It uses an example ML App in Flask to serve an example ML model and utilizes several tasks in a Dag as examples of specific tasks that you might do in an MLPipeline.
 It is also worth noting that we are using Kustomize for initial install of Argo CD and also for Argo CD to manage our apps.
 A bash script has been provided to make initial setup of the cluster automated.

 This creates a Kind cluster locally with local volumes attached for persistence and deploys the following components using ArgoCD App of Apps (`mlops/overlays/kind`): MLFlow (with PGSQL backend and Minio artifacts), ArgoCD (GitOps), Argo Workflows (Pipelines), Nginx Ingress (Ingress and basic auth), Metrics Server (HPA), Kubeseal (secret seal), and Pipeline configuration for Argo Workflow.
 Anytime you make changes to any of these components you can simply wait a few minutes or manually sync the `mlops-tools` application in Argo CD.